 The AfricanMecca Safari experience was great.
 All the connections were spot on and the lodges and camps were great - 1st class.
 The safaris were great with the time spent in Ngorongoro totally outstanding.
 We just totally loved it, a great experience.

 We took our decision on an extended and complex safari through AfricanMecca Safaris.
 They did a flawless job across the board.
 We traveled through Zanzibar (fantastic) Lake Manyara, Ngorongoro Crater, and Serengeti without a hitch.

 Chris Traub - CEO, Strategic Executive Search (SES) Group - New York, United States

 AfricanMecca Safaris created a remarkable honeymoon tailored to our interests and desires.
 The quality of service and delivery of experience was unsurpassed.
 I highly recommend AfricanMecca Safaris to honeymooners, families, or any traveler.

 Noorin & Jason Nelson - Maryland, United States

 Raza - I have to congratulate you.
 We had an absolutely wonderful trip - lifetime for me.
 All of your personnel in Africa were pleasant, positive.
 Ngorongoro Crater Lodge were incredibly beautiful and luxurious and Kusini Camp – Serengeti.

 Mike and Ann Rosenblum - Illinois, United States

-EAST AFRICA SAFARI TRIP IDEA FOR NGORONGORO IN NORTHERN TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR NGORONGORO IN NORTHERN TANZANIA